J3mCode/J3mCode.github.io/README.md

 - Styleing altered but sourced timeline layout from: https://www.w3schools.com/howto/howto_css_timeline.asp

 Media
-- The photos used in this site were obtained from personal picture taken by Jacqueline Marquex
+- The photos used in this site were obtained from personal picture taken by Jacqueline Marquez

 Acknowledgements
 - I received inspiration for this project from: